Red Lodge North Corridor Project – Roberts

 MDT is committed to working with local stakeholders to minimize construction impacts on businesses and the traveling public.
-During construction on the Roberts Project, Hwy 212 will remain open to traffic.
-Traffic flow will be maintained by utilizing flagging, pilot cars, lane shifting, and other conventional methods.
-The traveling public is asked to prepare for reduced speeds, single lane traffic, and delays of up to 15 minutes.
-Motorists are reminded to slow down and watch for work crews and equipment in construction zones.
+During construction, US Hwy 212 will remain open to traffic.
+During striping, traffic flow will be maintained by utilizing flagging, pilot cars, lane shifting, and other conventional methods.
+The traveling public is asked to prepare for delays of up to 15 minutes and is reminded to slow down and watch for work crews and equipment in the construction zone.

 For the most up-to-date travel information be sure to check: